JWAllport/CISC275-Fall2018-first-git/README.md

 3. Can you spot the comparator constructor call?
 Where is the class definition for the comparator?

-	The comparator constructor call is in the Collections.sort parameters The class definition for the comparator is in the new Dog file
+	The comparator constructor call is in the Collections.sort parameters The class definition for the comparator is below the @override.